posativ/regenwolken/doc/API.md

     406 User already exists - when /register-ing an alreay existing user 409 Conflict     - account not activated
-    413 Request Entity Too Large - our size limit is 64 MiB
+    413 Request Entity Too Large - our size limit is 64 MiB 422 Unprocessable Entity - username or password not allowed

 ### HTTP Digest Authentication

 CloudApp Network uses digest authentication to prevent sending passwords as plain text over the air.
-This requires either storing passwords as plaintext or as A1 hash (see https://tools.ietf.org/html/rfc2069).
-Regenwolken uses the last option, salting passwords with username+realm.
+This requires either storing passwords as plaintext or as A1 hash (see https://tools.ietf.org/html/rfc2069). regenwolken uses the last option, salting passwords with username+realm.

 [1]: http://getcloudapp.com/